NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson03_fastqc_sbatch.md

 #SBATCH --cpus-per-task=6           # Number of CPU cores per task
 #SBATCH --mem=6g                    # Job memory request
 #SBATCH --time=01:00:00            # Time limit hrs:min:sec
-#SBATCH --output=%j.out          # Use job name as a variable
+#SBATCH --output=%j.out          # Use job ID as a variable
-#SBATCH --error=%j.err           # Use job name as a variable
+#SBATCH --error=%j.err           # Use job ID as a variable
 ```

 ## Modify the body of the script